 According to Aristotle, all knowledge begins in wonder, and all wonder begins with a question.
 University Fellows courses are designed to raise the kinds of questions that will lead you to greater curiosity about the world around you.
 Whether you are exploring justice with Plato, grace with Augustine, motion with Galileo, or economics with Marx, University Fellows will challenge you to think deeply about what you believe and why.

 University Fellows courses are conducted in learning communities, course pairings that emphasize the coherence of ideas.
-When you take Western Intellectual Tradition I: The Heritage of Greece and Rome, you will be with the same University Fellows in Writing and Rhetoric.
-Western Intellectual Tradition II: Christianity from Antiquity to the Renaissance is paired with Biblical Perspectives so that discussions of biblical scholarship are reinforced by early Christian intellectual developments.
+When you take Western Intellectual Tradition I: The Heritage of Greece and Rome, you will be with the same University Fellows in Core Seminar.
+Western Intellectual Tradition II: Christianity from Antiquity to the Renaissance is paired with Biblical Foundations so that discussions of biblical scholarship are reinforced by early Christian intellectual developments.
 Western Intellectual Tradition III: Reformation, Revolution, and Enlightenment pairs well with Scientific Inquiry’s discussions of the history and philosophy of science.
 In Western Intellectual Tradition IV, the only course without a learning community, students look at all of their learning in Fellows courses as a context for understanding modernity.

 University Fellows Core